 The main difference between FUT and FUE is the way that the hair follicles are harvested from the scalp.

-FUT: During FUT, a narrow strip of skin is excised, and the edges are sutured together.
-Individual follicular grafts are then extracted from the strip to be transplanted into tiny incisions in the balding area.
+FUT: During FUT, a narrow strip of skin is excised and the edges of the incision are sutured together.
+Individual follicular grafts are then extracted from the strip and then transplanted into tiny incisions in the balding areas.

-Pros and cons of FUT and FUE
+Pros and Cons of FUT and FUE

 - Less expensive per graft than FUE

 - Typically allows for more hairs to be transplanted in a single procedure (up to 4,000 follicular units can be harvested and transplanted at one time)

 - No extensive shaving of the donor area is necessary

 - Procedure requires a stitched closure, which may create temporary tightness or moderate soreness in the donor region